Himscipy/CODES/README.md

-# CODES
+# IPython NoteBook
 Collection of various CFD related Codes
 * **HS_Chebpy** :
-codes in Ipython notebook of spectral Method from
+codes in for pectral Method from
 Lloyd N. Trefethen, Spectral Methods in MATLAB, SIAM, Philadelphia, 2000